golang/proposal/design/35112-scaling-the-page-allocator.md

 space until new memory is freed.
 Most allocations are expected to allocate not far from the hint.

-There's still an inherent scalability issue with this design: larger allocations may require iterating over the whole heap, even with the hint address.
+There's still an inherent performance problem with this design: larger allocations may require iterating over the whole heap, even with the hint address.
-This scalability issue arises from the fact that we now have an allocation algorithm with a time complexity linear in the size of the heap.
+This issue arises from the fact that we now have an allocation algorithm with a time complexity linear in the size of the heap.
 Modern microarchitectures are good, but not quite good enough to just go with this.